koszeggy/KGySoft.Drawing/README.md

     BackColor = Color.Silver.ToColor32(), // black if not specified

     // In this example we specify Color32 access but you can use other color types
-    // if they fit better for the format (eg. Color64, ColorF or their premultiplied counterparts).
+    // if they fit better for the format (e.g. Color64, ColorF or their premultiplied counterparts).
     // Note that the setter blends possible alpha colors with the back color.
     RowGetColor32 = (row, x) => Color32.FromGray(row.UnsafeGetRefAs<byte>(x)),
     RowSetColor32 = (row, x, c) => row.UnsafeGetRefAs<byte>(x) =